The Water Education Program is offering the following FREE teacher workshops for the 2016-2017 school year:

-Learn about your local watershed, the fish that live here, and how you can raise steelhead in your classroom.
-This workshop qualifies teachers to apply for a permit to receive eggs from the Warms Springs Hatchery at Lake Sonoma and hatch fish in their classroom.
+Learn about your local watershed, the fish that live here and how you can raise steelhead in your classroom.
+This workshop qualifies teachers to apply for a permit to receive fish eggs from the Warms Springs Hatchery at Lake Sonoma and hatch steelhead fish in their classroom.

-By attending this workshop you will not only garner a greater understanding of the local water—fish connection but we will also be providing you activities and lessons focused on watersheds, water quality, river systems and introduce you to the habitat needs of salmonids.
+By attending this workshop you will not only garner a greater understanding of your local watersheds and fisheries, but we will also provide activities and lessons focused on watersheds, water quality, river systems, and the habitat needs of salmonids.
 Project WILD Aquatic certification will be included in this workshop.

 - A copy of the new WILD About Trout multi-media program

-This workshop is co-sponsored by the Water Agency, California Department of Fish & Wildlife, Russian River Wild Steelhead Society and other local organizations interested in habitat restoration and the recovery of listed salmonid species in the region.
-There will be a follow-up aquarium building workshop in February sponsored in partnership with Redwood Empire Trout Unlimited.
+This workshop is co-sponsored by the Water Agency, the California Department of Fish & Wildlife, and Redwood Empire Trout Unlimited.

-Workshop location: Sonoma County Water Agency Russian River Field Study Site, 9750 Wohler Road, Forestville.
+Workshop location: Sonoma County Water Agency, Westside Education Center, 9703 Wohler Road, Forestville.